vdotok/iOS-one2many/README.md

 ### Set up Bundle identifier & App groups
 * Go to your **Main Target->Signing and Capabilities**
 * Select your Team and setup your bundle identifier like `com.company.appname` for all the targets
-* Bundle identifier should b unique for all targets for example.
+* Bundle identifier should be unique for all targets for example.
    `com.company.appname`
    `com.company.appname.ScreenShare`
    `com.company.appname.ScreenShareSetupUI`